The sites below have been mentioned in earlier literature but have now

 The other two cave sites are described as showing either flow marks on one wall or flowstone deposits.

 Although what remains may suggest the one-time presence of caves, no passage appears to exist today.
+They cannot therefore be included as caves on this website.

-The report was kindly supplied to this website by Ian Brooks of
+The report was kindly supplied to this website by Ian Brooks of Engineering Archaeological Services Ltd.

 Park at the small public car park at the south-east corner of the wood, then walk back up the road for about 80 metres.
 Then take the only minor footpath up into the woods.
 The 'cave' can be found overlooking a very small old quarry and lies about 30m from the eastern boundary wall.
 Coed Marl Hall is managed by The Woodland Trust and open to the public.